meltyblend/meltyblend/README.md

 - 👋 Hi, I’m Aren
 - 👀 I’m interested in playing video games and learning CS !
-- 🌱 I’m currently studying and majoring in CS.
+- 🌱 I’m currently studying and majoring in CS and Math.
 - 💞️ I’m looking to collaborate on anything that is fun!
 - 📫 How to reach me: arenRchavez@gmail.com